rcpch/digital-growth-charts-server/docs/products/google-sheets-plugin.md

 To make accurate centile calculation accessible to researchers, hobbyists and enthusiasts, a Google Sheets extension has been developed using [Google Apps Script](https://developers.google.com/apps-script/guides/sheets), which makes API calls for up to 1000 data points.

-Currently only UK-WHO is supported but Down and Turner syndromes will be added in the future.
+For now, only UK-WHO is supported but Down and Turner syndromes will be added in the future.

 ## Installation